andrewatts23/aegis-core-c1/README.md

 5. **Legitimacy Record**
 6. **Execution Trace**

-That order shows whether the machine is actually preserving the difference between:
+That order makes it easier to see whether the runtime is actually preserving the difference between admissible consequence, invalid authority denial, degraded posture, quarantine, and review-preserved retention.

-- executable
-- admissible
-- invalid
-- degraded
-- quarantined
-- review-preserved
-- persistent

----

-# Public technical interpretation rules
+## Public interpretation rules

-This repository should be interpreted under the following public rules:
+This repository should be interpreted under the following rules:

-## 1. No overclaim rule
+### 1. No-overclaim rule
 No public-facing phrase in this repository should be interpreted to mean that this build is a complete RTL, ASIC, fabrication, or unrestricted implementation release unless stated explicitly.

-## 2. Public-surface / protected-core rule
+### 2. Public-surface / protected-core rule
 This runtime is a public-facing review layer.
-It is not full disclosure of protected-core logic, unreleased implementation pathways, or nonpublic combinations.
+It is not the full protected architecture or full implementation disclosure.

-## 3. Conceptual-view rule
+### 3. Conceptual-view rule
 Packet anatomy, register map, and signal views are architectural / explanatory layers in this public build.

-## 4. Omission-visibility rule
+### 4. Omission-visibility rule
-Where full implementation closure is not present, the absence is not to be hidden by rhetoric or visual confidence.
+Where full implementation closure is not present, the absence is not hidden by rhetoric or visual confidence.

-## 5. Runtime-truth rule
+### 5. Runtime-truth rule
-Where the browser build does compute live predicate and decision outcomes, those outputs are intended to be read as actual runtime results of this public adjudication layer.
+Where the browser build computes live predicate and decision outcomes, those outputs are intended to be read as actual runtime results of this public adjudication layer.

----
+These interpretation rules are consistent with the truth-standard and non-implementation boundary language in the AEGIS documentation.  [oai_citation:13‡AEGIS-CORE C1 ENGINEERING ARCHITECTURE REVIEW PACKET.txt](sediment://file_00000000417071f8a2e6b3d3264c22e9)  [oai_citation:14‡AEGIS-CORE C1 ENGINEERING ARCHITECTURE REVIEW PACKET.txt](sediment://file_00000000417071f8a2e6b3d3264c22e9)

-# Rights reservation
+## Rights reservation

 Copyright © 2026 Andre Jason Watts.
 All rights reserved.